OriBloch/Aircraft-Intelligence-Hub/README.md

    - Import all relevant dependencies from requirements.txt

 2. **Run Streamlit:**
-   - Use console and write: "streamlit run front.py"
+   - Use the console and write: "streamlit run front.py"

 3. **Upload Files:**
    - Choose Image / Video